Natalie Zemon Davis

 Natalie Zemon Davis, (November 8, 1928 – October 21, 2023) was an American-Canadian historian of the early modern period.
 She was the Henry Charles Lea Professor of History at Princeton University.
 Her work originally focused on France, but it later broadened to include other parts of Europe, North America, and the Caribbean.
-For example, her book, Trickster Travels (2006), views Italy, Spain, Morocco and other parts of North Africa and West Africa through the lens of Leo Africanus's pioneering geography.
-(By 2023, the text had appeared in six translations.)
-Davis' books have all been translated into other languages: twenty-two for The Return of Martin Guerre.
-She was the second female president of the American Historical Association (the first, Nellie Neilson, was in 1943).
+For example, her book, Trickster Travels (2006), views Italy, Spain, Morocco and other parts of North Africa and West Africa through the lens of Leo Africanus's travels.
+Davis' books have been widely translated translated into other languages: twenty-two for The Return of Martin Guerre, one of her most well-known works.
+She was the second female president of the American Historical Association.

 Davis was awarded the Holberg International Memorial Prize and National Humanities Medal and was named Companion of the Order of Canada.

 Life

 Natalie Zemon Davis was born in Detroit, Michigan, on November 8, 1928, into a middle-class Jewish family of Eastern European origin.
 Her mother worked as a homemaker, and her father worked in the textile trade.
 She traced her intellectual path to her Jewish heritage although her work did not center on Jewish issues.
 Davis attended Cranbrook Kingswood School and she was subsequently educated at Smith College, Radcliffe College, Harvard University, and the University of Michigan, from which she received her PhD in 1959.
 Her dissertation treated religion and class among the printers of Lyon in the 16th century.
 In 1948, she met and married the mathematician and activist Chandler Davis (1926–2022).
 Natalie became involved in left-wing politics while at Smith College and the couple had difficulties in the U.S. during the era of the Red Scare.
 Chandler Davis lost his professorship in Michigan, and in the 1960s, the couple moved to Canada with their three children.

 Natalie Zemon Davis subsequently taught at Brown University, the University of Toronto, the University of California at Berkeley, and from 1978 to her retirement in 1996, at Princeton University, where she became the Henry Charles Lea Professor of History and director of the Shelby Cullom Davis Center for Historical Studies.
 In addition to courses in the history of early modern France, she has taught and co-taught courses in history and anthropology, early modern Jewish social history, and history and film.
 She was also an important figure in the study of the history of women and gender—founding, with Jill Ker Conway, a course in that subject in 1971 at the University of Toronto (one of the first such courses in North America).

 Following her retirement, she lived in Toronto, where she was Adjunct Professor of History and Anthropology and Professor of Medieval Studies at the University of Toronto.
 She died of cancer at her home in Toronto on October 21, 2023, at the age of 94.